PPSW IS PLEASED TO PROVIDE THE MOST COMPREHENSIVE PEDIATRIC SERVICES IN DURANGO AND THE FOUR CORNERS REGION.

 Changes to Visits

-2. DHS and Bayfield clinics will be seeing well visits in the morning and sick visits in the afternoon starting 5/18/2020.
+2. Horse Gulch and Bayfield clinics will be seeing well visits in the morning and sick visits in the afternoon.
+We are seeing all sick visits outside.
+Once a provider has seen a sick visit, they will not be seeing well visits.

 3. We are still utilizing telemedicine visits for most sick visits and follow ups.
 We will not have any fevers, cough, sore throat, diarrhea, rashes inside the clinic.
-We will still be evaluating these via telemedicine, and if we need to see you in person, at your car.
+We will still be evaluating these via telemedicine, and if we need to see you in person, at your car or in our tents.
 Depending on your conversation with our triage nurse/provider, we may see things like concussions, headaches in the office.

 4. We ask that each child/teen/baby we are seeing to be accompanied by one parent and no siblings when possible.
 We understand that this just may not be possible so please discuss when you call to schedule.
 We are happy to have the other parent on facetime/speaker etc so they can be involved in the visit.